 A cafeteria serving hot and cold drinks, crisps, sweets and ice cream is open most days.

 Please note there is no direct access to the Museum from Norwich Airport.
 From the airport head north on the A140 towards Cromer.
-After approximately 1.7 miles turn right towards the village of Horsham St Faith and follow the brown signs marked 'Aviation Museum'.
+At the double roundabouts and bridge over the A1270 Broadland Northway stay on the A140 and after approximately 0.6 miles turn right towards the village of Horsham St Faith and follow the brown signs marked 'Aviation Museum'.
 GPS coordinates: 52.680308, 1.276958.

 A section of the main display hall.